Skip to main content

 This will install the adapter and make the appropriate changes to your astro.config.mjs file in one step.

-4. Also add the sst bind command to your Astro app's package.json. sst env enables you to automatically set the environment variables for your Astro app directly from the outputs in your SST app.
+4. Also add the sst bind command to your Astro app's package.json. sst bind enables you to automatically set the environment variables for your Astro app directly from the outputs in your SST app.

 "scripts": {